Acute Kidney Injury Biomarkers

 ➧ It is 21-kDa single-chain glycoprotein; a specific carrier for retinol in the blood (delivers retinol from the liver to peripheral tissues).

-➧ It is totally filtered by the glomeruli and reabsorbed but not secreted by proximal tubules; a minor decrease in tubular function leads to excretion of RBP in urine.
+➧ It is totally filtered by the glomeruli and reabsorbed but not secreted by proximal tubules; a minor decrease in tubular function leads to the excretion of RBP in urine.

 ➧ It is detected in plasma and urine